 CNI College will provide one official transcript to each graduate at no charge.
 A fee of \$10.00 will be charged for each additional transcript.
-Official transcripts will be released to students who are current with their financial obligation.
 Student records may be released only to the student or his/her designee as directed by the Family Educational Rights and Privacy Act of 1974.